This site provides neutral, factual information about adult nightlife districts worldwide. It does not promote, arrange, or facilitate any services.

 The most common issues for tourists are not unique to the red-light district: pickpocketing, street drug sales (often fake substances), and overpriced tourist traps near major attractions.

 Specific to the red-light district, some visitors fall victim to theft after entering private spaces.
-Always agree on terms clearly and keep valuables secured.
+Agree on terms clearly and keep valuables secured.
+Unlicensed "guides" may approach tourists offering tours for tips while steering them toward affiliated businesses.

 What Not to Do

-• Do not photograph or film workers — this is strictly prohibited and actively enforced
+• Do not photograph or film workers.
+This is strictly prohibited and actively enforced.
+Workers will confront you, and enforcement officers issue fines

-• Do not haggle aggressively or attempt to negotiate terms not agreed upon
+• Do not haggle aggressively or attempt to negotiate below standard rates

 • Do not consume alcohol or drugs to the point of impairment before visiting the area